The Dirty Picture: Plot

 Abraham finds himself falling in love with Silk, even though he denies it at first, as he struggles with this moral dilemma.
-He goes to Silk's hometown and convinces her mother to accompany him to visit her.
-He tries to call Silk over phone but she doesn't pick up.
-He brings Silk's mother to Madras and decides to take her to Silk the next morning.
+After coming to know about Silk's loneliness & loveless personal life, he goes to Silk's hometown and convinces her mother to accompany him to visit her at Madras.
+He tries to call Silk over phone in an attempt to surprise her but she doesn't pick up.
 When he finally got Silk on phone, Abraham becomes alarmed when she asks him to bid farewell to everyone for her.
-He rushes to her house and finds her lying in bed dead from a sleeping pill overdose, along with a suicide note written by her.
+He rushes to her house and finds her lying in bed, dressed modestly in a red sari like a housewife (a role she had been denied in life), dead from a sleeping pill overdose, along with a suicide note written by her.

 A tearful Abraham and Silk's mother cremates Silk's body.
 The film ends with Abraham's narration, examining the life that Silk has led, and he questions whether it was her or her life that was right or wrong.
 He also thinks that Silk must be right now creating an uproar in the other world as well, because that is her nature.